griko/vanpy/README.md

 ### Filelist-DataFrame Creator
 Used to initialize the `ComponentPayload` with a list of paths to audio files from mapped in the *input_dir* directory in the config file **pipeline.yaml**
 ### WAVConverter
-Converts files to 1-channel, 16KHz, 256k bitrate
+Converts files to a specific number of channels, sample and bit rate (e.g. 1-channel, 16KHz, 256k bitrate)
 ### INA Voice Separator
 Separates voice and music segments
 ### PyannoteVAD